From pandemic to pedagogy

 We see the post-lockdown return to schools as an opportunity to re-focus on some of the things that really matter in education.
 Our training and support programmes can help you do just this.

 There will be a huge need for P4C, but still quite a few obstacles to doing it in the normal way.
 We’ve collected ideas from trainers and teachers on how to make the most of a difficult situation.
 We hope you find this helpful.

 What we offer

-We provide training, support and resources in teaching that brings more thinking into learning.
-Our two main programmes are P4C Plus and Thinking Moves.
 We offer online or in-person training anywhere in the world, through programmes that we tailor to meet local needs and your school’s priorities.